tchoi8/teachingasart/assignments/5_finals_idea/Francesca&Renata_Final_Workshop.md

 Amount of people: Approximately 10, no minimum/maximun age.

 Each person will be instigated to think about one female that they feel extremely inspired by and to weave a piece in homage to her.
-Later, this weaving will be sent to those people with a postcard.
+Later, this weaving will be sent to those people with a postcard/letter from the weaver.

 This workshop is open to the whole community.
 It will teaching basic techniques of weaving as well as instigating attendees to celebrate the females in their lives.